cwellsx/view/src/react/README.md

 3. The custom hook does the following:

-   - Uses the `useEffect` hook -- but only once -- to invoke the I/O function
+   - Uses the `useEffect` hook to invoke the I/O function -- but only once
-   - Before the I/O function has completed, it passes `loadingContents` to the `renderLayout` function
+   - Before the I/O function has completed, it passes `loadingContents` to the `useLayout` function
    - After the I/O function has completed, it passes the data (fetched from the server) to the "Page" function (by pushing data into the `setState` function which causes a re-render)